KristianOellegaard/django-hvad/docs/internal/models.rst

     A model which has translated fields on it.
 Must define one and exactly one attribute which is an instance of :class:`TranslatedFields`.
 This model is abstract.

+    If initalized with data, it splits the shared and translated fields and prepopulates both the :term:`Shared Model` and the :term:`Translations Model`.
+If no *language_code* is given, :func:`django.utils.translations.get_language` is used to get the language for the :term:`Translations Model` instance that gets initialized.

+    .. note:: When initializing a :class:`TranslateableModel`, positional arguments are only supported for the shared fields.

     .. attribute:: objects